numericalalgorithmsgroup/NAGJavaExamples/NLDF/Readme.md

 ### NAG Library Install

 To run this example, you will need to install the NAG Library (Mark 28.5 or newer) and a license key.
 You will also need the NAG Library for Java wrappers.
-You can find the software, wrappers, and request a license key from our website here: [Getting Started with NAG Library](https://www.nag.com/content/getting-started-nag-library)
+You can find the software, wrappers, and request a license key from our website here: [Getting Started with NAG Library](https://www.nag.com/content/getting-started-nag-library?lang=jv)

 ### Using These Example Files

-This directory contains a Java source code and a couple images files to help illustrate this example.
+This directory contains the [Java source code](./GenDFEx.java) and a couple images files to help illustrate this example.
 With NAG Library and wrappers properly installed, the Java file can be compiled and run as it is to produce a data set and execute all the example scenarios described below.

 ## Introduction